-The person-centred counselling I can offer to a child or young person aims to help her/his personal, educational and social needs.
-I am specifically trained in working with children from 3 years up to the age of 18 years.
+The person-centred counselling I can offer to a child or young person aims to help their personal, educational and social needs.
+I am specifically trained in working with children up to the age of 18 years.

 Training, qualifications & experience

 I have a Child Counselling Diploma from the Institute of Arts in Therapy and Education and a Post Graduate Certificate in The Therapeutic Arts (UEL).
 I am a Registered member of the BACP and adhere to their Ethical Framework for the Counselling Professions.

 I work from an integrative approach offering person-centred counselling and in practise use Humanistic, Psychodynamic and Cognitive Therapy.

 I attend regular supervision to adhere to the BACP's strict code of practice, have the Certificate in Counselling Skills and have up to date Safeguarding and Child Protection training.

 I have an enhanced DBS check and hold Professional Indemnity Insurance.

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.